mrwingkong/portix-linux/01-base-install.md

 reboot
 ```

-After reboot, TTY log in as **myname** + password, start the session with  startlxqtwayland or for X11 startx if additional xorg packages installed.
+After reboot, TTY log in as **myname** + password, start the session with  "startlxqtwayland" or for X11 "startx" if additional xorg packages installed.
 Then continue with **02-post-install.md**.

 ---